milaserebriakova/cv/CV_Liudmila Serebriakova.md

 Examples of the working tasks I have on the project:

-- Technical documentation development, such as: administator guides, technical specifications on functions etc.;
+- Technical documentation development, such as: administrator guides, technical specifications on functions etc.;
-- Knowledge base managment (Confluence, Git): making sure the documentation exists, it is full, correct and up to date;
+- Knowledge base management (Confluence, Git): making sure the documentation exists, it is full, correct and up to date;
 - Team-leader support with non-technical documentation development;
 - Articles writing on Diasoft portal on teambuilding events of our department (non-technical writing).